Mohammedirfan1301/College/CIV/ps6/ps6-readme.txt

 randk and gen are very annoying and not very well documented on the class site and in Princeton's assignment.

+However, Prof. Grinberg wrote an excellent explantation on the class discussion board which helped me a lot in understanding what the two functions should be doing.
+And once I figured out what they should be doing, it became easier to work on them and tackle then.

 /**********************************************************************
  *  List any other comments here.